 6. Winter is the perfect time for indulging in Czech food.

-In warm weather the last thing you want is a hot, heavy meal but we all know the Czech Republic doesn’t have much by way of fresh, local produce.
+In warm weather the last thing you want is a hot, heavy meal but we all know Czechia doesn’t have much by way of fresh, local produce.
 In fact, Anthony Bourdain called Prague “Porkopolis” and “the land that vegetables forgot.”
 But when it’s cold there’s nothing a steaming hot goulash, stodgy dumplings, and foaming Pilsner won’t fix.

 7. Accommodations are at their cheapest.